noxer/gophercon.dev/README.md

 Set this to true in case the conference was cancelled.
 The list entry will appear with a red background.
 You should also add a phase "Cancelled" with a link to the cancellation announcement.

 ### Hidden
 This is usually set to false.
 The conference will be hidden from the list.
-The template conference in the file it set to hidden so it doesn't show up in the list.
+The template conference in the file it set to hidden so it doesn't show up on the website.

 ### Creator
 Your name, handle, or email address.
 This is not displayed on the page but is visible in the repo.
 Used to identify the author of a conference entry.